Recommended Protein Intake for Athletes

 Alright, so you’re in the process of fine-tuning your macronutrient goals.
-You’ve read a handful of random articles about recommended protein intake for athletes but you’re not sure how it all translates to you and your personal situation.
+You’ve read a handful of random articles about recommended protein intake for athletes, but you’re not sure how it all translates to you and your personal situation.
+Also, you need to convert your bodyweight to kgs and need a lb to kg chart.

 Why is protein so important?